KorAP/RKorAPClient/Readme.md

 RKorAPClient imports parts of the [highcharter package](https://cran.r-project.org/package=highcharter) which has a dependency on Highcharts, a commercial JavaScript charting library.
 Highcharts offers both a commercial license as well as a free non-commercial license.
 Please review the licensing options and terms before using the highcharter plot options, as the `RKorAPClient` license neither provides nor implies a license for Highcharts.

 [Highcharts](http://highcharts.com) is a Highsoft product which is not free for commercial and governmental use.

+### Accessed API Services
+By using RKorAPClient you agree to the respective terms of use of the accessed KorAP API services which will be printed upon opening a connection (`new("KorAPConnection", ...`).

 ## Contributions